Mississippi Explorer Cruise

 Day 3 - Tunica, MS

-Today is your day to unwind and take it all in.
-Glide effortlessly along the Mighty Mississippi, surrounded by breathtaking panoramas of cottonwood trees and graceful blue herons.
+Today is your day to unwind as you glide effortlessly along the mighty Mississippi, surrounded by breathtaking views of cottonwood trees and graceful blue herons.

 Engage in captivating enrichment sessions and lively onboard events.
 Delight in gourmet cuisine and refreshing cocktails.
-Whether you're lounging in our spacious lounges or basking in the sun on the deck, there's endless fun to be had.
-As Mark Twain famously said, it's a day with "nothing to hang a worry or a fret upon" – so let go and embrace the adventure!
+Whether you're relaxing in our spacious lounges or basking in the sun on the deck, endless enjoyment awaits.
+As Mark Twain famously said, it's a day with “nothing to hang a worry or a fret upon”—so let go and embrace the adventure.

-The day is yours to savor.
-As you glide along this picturesque waterway, admire the serene landscapes and quaint towns dotting the riverbanks.
-Relax on the sun deck, the perfect vantage point for spotting wildlife and soaking up the natural beauty around you.
-Enjoy the onboard expert’s insights into the local fauna and take this opportunity to fully embrace the tranquil rhythm of the river.
-Breath in the fresh air and let the journey be as rewarding as the destination itself.
+Glide along this picturesque waterway and take in the serene landscapes and quaint towns that dot the riverbanks.
+Relax on the sun deck, the perfect vantage point for spotting wildlife and soaking up the surrounding natural beauty.
+Gain insights into the local fauna from your onboard expert and embrace the tranquil rhythm of the river.

 Day 8 - Natchez, MS